Making Christ visible this Christmas

 Sean Redfearn writes about the special opportunities to make Jesus Christ publicly known during Christmas

-Declaring the good news of Jesus is always on the cards no matter the season; but Christmas undeniably affords a particular opportunity to make Jesus in the public square.
+Declaring the good news of Jesus is always on the agenda no matter the season; but Christmas undeniably affords a particular opportunity to make Jesus in the public square.

 Manchester Pentecostal Church is stepping up and doing just that.